 While outdated approaches persist, more and more organizations are unlocking the power of performance reviews.
-When employers do them right, employees tend to provide more useful feedback to the company, gain motivation that can catapult their career development, and crucially, help achieve business goals.
+When employers do them right, employees tend to provide more useful feedback to the company, gain motivation that can catapult their career development, and, crucially, help achieve business goals.

 Good performance reviews allow managers to deliver fair and actionable assessments to their direct reports.
-This can increase employee engagement, provide strong recognition and encouragement, and create tangible paths for employee growth that are rooted in accountability.
+This can increase employee engagement, provide strong recognition and encouragement, and create tangible paths for employee growth rooted in accountability.

 3 ways to help your employees understand the value of performance reviews